-Chapter Six presents two general approaches to maintaining, from a management perspective, responsible conduct in public organizations-internal and external controls.
-External controls include instruments imposed from outside the individual, such as codes of ethics and ethics legislation; internal controls involve the professional values and standards that public servants have internalized through the socialization process, both personal and professional.
+Chapter Six presents two general approaches to maintaining, from a management perspective, responsible conduct in public organizations-internal controls and external controls.
+External controls include instruments imposed on the individual from outside, such as codes of ethics and ethics legislation; internal controls involve the professional values and standards that public servants have internalized through the socialization process, both personal and professional.